neverbehind/the-accomplishment-system/quick-start/README.md

 ## Accomplishment Tracker™ Pages and Notebooks

-Accomplishment Tracker™ pages and notebooks are utilities, to help you keep track of your progress for a particular thing that you are trying to achieve.
+Accomplishment Tracker™ pages and notebooks are tools to help you keep track of your progress for a particular initiative that you are working on.
 For things that are smaller, you can just use one page, and for bigger projects that might take months or years to accomplish, you probably need a notebook or binder.

-Following the Accomplishment Pattern, here are the parts of an Accomplishment Tracker™ page or notebook:
+Following the Accomplishment Pattern, here are the sections of an Accomplishment Tracker™ page or notebook:
 1. Dream
 1. Learn
 1. Plan
 1. Do

+The following is a summary of the purpose of each and how you use them.

 ### Dream